 Regardless of who is at fault or injured, you will probably want to file an insurance claim as soon as anyone’s medical bills are involved.
 Medical expenses add up quickly, and you may be unable to afford them out of pocket.

 If your car is totaled or repairs are pricey

-If your car is totaled, it means that it’s beyond repair.
+If your car is totaled, it means it’s beyond repair or will cost more than it’s worth.
 You’ll need to replace it.
 In this case, you’ll likely want to file a claim so you’re not stuck paying for a replacement car you didn’t need before the accident.